hellohaptik/docs_haptik/docs/agent-chat/index.md

 title: Introduction
 ---

 Chat Solutions at Haptik can be powered entirely by Artificial Intelligence (AI) or by a combination of AI and Chat Agents.
-We have built a Live *Smart Agent Chat* tool for it.
+We have built a *Smart Agent Chat* tool for it.
 This tool is created for operationally managing user chats.

+You can go through the below introductory video of **Smart Agent Chat** to take a birds eye-view of the tool.

 [![Menu](assets/SACVideo.png)](https://youtu.be/B4WJSLETlvI)